abcdbug/dbug/R_MultiAssayExperiment/README.md

 # MultiAssayExperiment

+The `MultiAssayExperiment` class has been developed by the [Waldron Lab at CUNY](http://waldronlab.org/).

+## Slides & more background info

 The package, introduction and **slides** related to the tutorial on Nov 16, 2017 can all be found in the [Waldron Lab repo](https://github.com/waldronlab/MultiAssayExperimentWorkshop).

 Here's the link to the [Bioconductor page](https://bioconductor.org/packages/release/bioc/html/MultiAssayExperiment.html) of the package.